lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   * tiles are larger than an L2 Word
   * padding bits are always strictly less than an L2 Word

-On reception of a SCHC ACK REQ or of an All-1 SCHC Fragment,
+On receiving a SCHC ACK REQ or an All-1 SCHC Fragment,

 - if the receiver has at least one window that it knows has tiles missing, it MUST return a SCHC ACK for the lowest-numbered such window,